-While overall performance has been relatively stable year over year the rate is slowly creeping upward.
-While there was a poor performance at the beginning of this fiscal year, the recent periods are showing a positive movement.
+While there was a poor performance at the beginning of this fiscal year, the recent periods are showing a positive movement

 We are working with our Divisions of Family Practice to ensure that everyone who want a family doctor has access to one.
 Each community is reviewing the number and types of known clients accessing the Emergency Room (ER) monthly for non-urgency care needs.
 The data will assist us to determine more effective strategies and partnerships that will ensure that patients have timely access to their doctors and have their care needs met in the community and not attend the Emergency Room.
 Additionally, Urgent Primary Care Centres are being opened across Fraser Health, to support community patients to get quick services in locations other than the Emergency Department.